 It’s All About Influencing, not Supervising

-But what if your skills and leadership capability isn’t there yet but your organizations need you to be a manager?
+What if your skills and leadership capability isn’t there yet but your organizations need you to be a manager?
 I’d say take the leap of faith and exercise on the art of influence.

 Ray Dalio in his book Principles once said that one of the keys to success is to “seek out the smartest people who disagreed with [you] and try to understand their reasoning”.
-Your subordinates or colleagues may or may not be smarter than you, but having someone who disagrees with you is as much as important as having someone who respect and say yes to each of your decision.
+Your subordinates or colleagues may or may not be smarter than you, but having someone who disagrees with you is as much as important as having someone who respects and say yes to each of your decision.